herlanin/do-etl/README.md

 # Diesel oil ETL

-This project objective is to extract diesel oil caches and its products, so that the sum of aggregated data obtained matches the aggregated sum of the pivot table.
+This project objective is to extract some caches from pivots tables in a xls file, transform and store this data into a partitioned table.